Numbat: Description

-Unlike most other marsupials, the numbat is diurnal, largely because of the constraints of having a specialised diet without having the usual physical equipment for it.
-Most ecosystems with a generous supply of termites have a fairly large creature with powerful forelimbs bearing heavy claws.
-Numbats are not large, and they have five toes on the fore feet, and four on the hind feet.
-However, like other mammals that eat termites or ants, the numbat has a degenerate jaw with up to 50 very small, nonfunctional teeth, and although it is able to chew, rarely does so, because of the soft nature of its diet.
+Unlike most other small marsupials, the numbat is diurnal, largely because of the constraints of having a specialised diet without having the usual physical equipment for it; most ecosystems with a generous supply of termites have a fairly large creature with powerful forelimbs bearing heavy claws, such as anteaters, aardvarks, and pangolins.
+Like other mammals that eat termites or ants (myrmecophages), the numbat has a "degenerate" jaw with up to 50 tiny, nonfunctional teeth, and although it is able to chew, rarely does so because of the soft nature of its diet.
 Uniquely among terrestrial mammals, an additional cheek tooth is located between the premolars and molars; whether this represents a supernumerary molar tooth or a deciduous tooth retained into adult life is unclear.
 As a result, although not all individuals have the same dental formula, in general, it follows the unique pattern:

-Like many ant- or termite-eating animals, the numbat has a long and narrow tongue coated with sticky saliva produced by large submandibular glands.
+Akin to other myrmecophages, the numbat has a long and narrow tongue coated with sticky saliva produced by large submandibular glands.
 A further adaptation to the diet is the presence of numerous ridges along the soft palate, which apparently help to scrape termites off the tongue so they can be swallowed.
-The digestive system is relatively simple, and lacks many of the adaptations found in other entomophagous animals, presumably because termites are easier to digest than ants, having a softer exoskeleton.
+The digestive system is relatively simple and lacks many of the adaptations found in other insectivorous animals, presumably because termites are easier to digest than ants, having a softer exoskeleton.
 Numbats are apparently able to gain a considerable amount of water from their diets, since their kidneys lack the usual specialisations for retaining water found in other animals living in their arid environment.
-Numbats also possess a sternal scent gland, which may be used for marking their territories.

 Although the numbat finds termite mounds primarily using scent, it has the highest visual acuity of any marsupial, and, unusually for marsupials, has a high proportion of cone cells in the retina.
 These are both likely adaptations for its diurnal habits, and vision does appear to be the primary sense used to detect potential predators.